MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 To use the Microsoft Edge Add-ons API, you first need to enable the API for your project in the Microsoft Partner Center by creating API credentials, as follows:

-1. Visit Microsoft Partner Center and sign in to the account that you used to publish an add-on.
+1. At your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd), sign in to the account that you used to publish an add-on.

 1. Under the **Microsoft Edge** program, select **Publish API**.